 “Yeah?”
 He could think of nothing else to say.
 He thought about a lot of things.
 All ended up hurting his head.
 He wanted the pain in his head to vanish.
 “See you later, then.”
 But even as he said it, he felt it was the wrong and stupid thing to say, not that he could reel the words back into his mouth and do it all over again.
 She strode down the beach.
 He watched her walk and took off his hat and dropped it.
 He ruffled his choppy hair and felt his suffocated scalp, tiny flakes of dandruff coating the inside of his fingers.
 With his other hand he tipped most of the rest of the rum-tail into his mouth.
 His burning tongue enunciated the cuss he’d been hiding behind his sugared teeth: “Putabitch.”

 He eyed the last drop in his glass.
 He tried to suck it out through the plastic straw previously ignored before he threw out the straw and took a chance on gravity to send it careening into his mouth.
-It stayed stubbornly on the bottom.
+It stayed stubbornly on the bottom of the glass.
 He stuck his hand up.

 “I’d like another, por favor.”

 “I’m afraid I cannot do that, sir.”

 “I cannot sell you more than four drinks, sir, it’s the rules.”

 “What kind of rule is that?”

 “What about the bottle?”

 “No, sir, I cannot sell you the bottles, we need them here.”

 “I’m the only guy here.”